 Metrics aren’t everything.
-But, your contact center KPIs are an instrumental factor in realizing a happy team and happy customers.
+But, your contact center KPIs are an important piece of creating a happy team and happy customers.

-Call center KPIs offer insight into your agents’ interactions with customers.
-They help you see if customers can reach you quickly and if they get their most-pressing problems solved promptly.
+Call center KPIs give insight into your agents’ interactions with customers.
+They help you see if customers can reach you quickly and if they get their most-pressing problems solved fast (and well).
 Looking into the quality and efficiency of agent’s calls gives you a lot of helpful data, so you know where to improve performance.

 1. Service level

-Your service level tells you how accessible your contact center is to your customers, and how efficient your agents are in providing good service.
-It’s a comprehensive metric for evaluating your contact center, and it’s a great place to start when you look at KPIs.
-Your service level gives you a birds-eye perspective of your customer experience and how your agents deliver on your SLAs.
+Service level is a fundamental metric.
+Your service level tells you how accessible your contact center is to your customers.
+It’s a metric that helps you evaluate customer demand and staff appropriately for their needs, and it’s a great place to start when you look at KPIs.
+Consider it a bird’s-eye view of your customer experience and how your agents deliver on your SLAs.

-Find your service level by calculating the number of interactions your agents respond to in a certain amount of time.
+Find your service level by calculating the number of interactions your agents handle in a certain amount of time.
 With this formula, you can track your service level manually if you don’t have analytics that auto-calculate it for you:

 Service Level = [Number of calls answered within the service level threshold] / [Number of calls offered] x 100.

-First Contact Resolution touches your contact center efficiency and effectiveness.
-FCR is when an agent takes a single response or interaction to resolve an issue with a customer.
+In the past, contact centers have considered First Contact Resolution a critical metric as it measures your contact center efficiency and effectiveness.
+FCR is when an agent takes a single interaction to resolve an issue with a customer.
 You can also call these one-touch cases.

-Optimize for better FCR by intelligently routing calls to agents with the right skillset.
+Optimize for better ACR by intelligently routing calls to agents with the right skillset.
 And, ensure your agents have interaction history and customer data on-hand to inform their conversations.

 3. Call abandonment rate